To experience responsibility and risk outdoors, is to feel the enormous riches of life

 There is a beautiful challenge and opportunity presented to us in society, in our communities and with the young people we work with.

-We have made the intentional choice to focus on adventure learning, intense experiential and interpersonal problem‐solving.
-All are proven to improve outcomes for young people – a growth in their self esteem and reduce the likeliness of anti-social behaviour, violence and offending behaviours.
+Our work focuses on adventure learning, intense outdoor experiential and interpersonal problem‐solving.
+All are proven to improve outcomes for young people.
+Their self esteem grows and the likeliness of anti-social behaviour, violence and offending behaviours reduces.

-The optimal mode of being allows young people to explore in ways which could be potentially destructive.
-Could being the operative word.
-This is the best pathway for us as leaders to facilitate.
-Young people need to experiment with exploration, risk taking, rule breaking.
+The optimal mode of being for a young person allows them to explore in ways which could be potentially destructive.
+‘Could’ being the operative word.
+Young people need to experiment with exploration and risk taking, it is fundamental to their brain development.
+There is no better place for this to occur than the wilderness therapeutic environment.

 A surprising or unexpected reward causes an extra dopamine release.
 So every time we do something with an uncertain outcome—taking a “risk”—increased dopamine is released while we are determining what happens.
 This release alerts other parts of the brain that the activity or situation is new and deserves attention.
 This is a kind of amplified learning that’s actively shaping the connections between neural systems in our brains.
 UCLA, Centre for the developing adolescent.